-First, we’ll have a conversation where we talk about your needs, and then we’ll make a plan accordingly.
-We’ll start with psychotherapy, and if you decide that it’s right for you, fitness and nutrition can also be integrated into your care plan.
+First, we’ll have a conversation where we talk about your needs, and we’ll make a plan accordingly.
+The, we’ll start with psychotherapy, and if you decide that it’s right for you, fitness and nutrition can also be integrated into your care plan.
 It all depends on you and what will help you achieve your goals.
 Read on to learn more about how you can benefit from:

 - Do you frequently feel depressed, anxious or overwhelmed?